 Using Magic Tree House books in the classroom is nothing short of brilliant.
-First of all, kids absolutely love these books.
+First of all, kids absolutely love them.
 They relate to Jack and Annie, but they also love knowing more about historical events and scientific phenomena.
 I can’t tell you how many kids over the years have regaled me with tales about dinosaurs, mummies, and knights after reading one of the chapter books.

 Magic Tree House books are both engaging and accessible.
 These books help make the transition from easy readers to chapter books seamless.
-Their reading level is set at about a level N, 24, or roughly the middle of second grade.
+Their reading level is set at about a level N or 24, or roughly the middle of second grade.
 This means that anyone from your more advanced first graders to your growing readers in third grade can enjoy these books.
 It’s no wonder classrooms tend to have multiple copies of every book in the series.

 In case you aren’t familiar with the series, there are actually four different categories within it:

 - Magic Tree House: Adventures with Jack and Annie, perfect for readers who are just starting to read chapter books.